Understanding online casino terms and conditions in depth

-- Deposit bonuses, no deposit bonuses, extra spins and cash prizes often have wagering requirements.
+- Deposit bonuses, no deposit bonuses, free spins and cash prizes often have wagering requirements.

 - After winning, you’ll have to claim your prize within a set time period or risk forfeiting your winnings.

 Enforcing the terms and conditions

 With so many terms and conditions to digest and observe, it’s easy to overlook some rules.
 Sometimes, accidents happen; in other cases, people flout the rules intentionally.
 Each casino has a different approach to dealing with these situations, and they do judge them on a case-by-case basis.

 Online casinos can always fall back on the option to revert to a strict interpretation of their T&Cs: break the rules even slightly and you lose your bonus money, deposit money and any winnings.
 It’s a scenario you definitely want to avoid!

 That said, casinos might overlook minor infractions clearly made in error.
 You might get away with a couple of slightly larger bets than the specified maximum.
 Also, accidentally playing a few rounds of a wrong game might not result in you losing everything.
 However, casinos won't let anybody gain an advantage from their kindness and will at least deduct the ill-gotten gains from your winnings.